vulcanosec/blog.vulcanosec.com/_posts/2015-06-15-automation-and-the-shell.md

 ## Summary

 Managing your nodes remotely has seen different mechanisms, often running on top of the operating system's shell (or equivalent).
 These may provide their own language, to help operators focus on their goals instead of low-level issues.
-However, at the end of day, it boils down to a common execution layer.

-While many security professionals are still writing this common layer themselves, there are solutions that take the power and simplicity from development and bringing it to the realm of security and compliance.
+While many security professionals are still often scripting on the shell layer directly, there are solutions that take the power and simplicity from development and bringing it to the realm of security and compliance.

-At VulcanoSec, we provide a security and compliance scanner, that covers all three models seen above: Remote command execution, lokal agents, and an alternate execution layer.
-You can choose your favorite approach based on your environment and requirements.
+At VulcanoSec, we provide a security and compliance scanner, that covers all three models seen above: Remote command execution, local agents, and an alternate execution layer.
+You can choose your favorite approach based on your environment and infrastructure requirements.
 If you are already familiar with DevOps solutions, you will feel right at home with this DevSec solution.